suvera/winter-boot/README.md

 # Winter Boot - PHP 8.0+ Framework

-Inspired by Spring Boot, you can build PHP applications in that style.
+Inspired by Spring Boot, you can build micro-services in PHP 8 in that style.

 **Application Startup:**